efficacy38/push-to-talk-on-k8s/README.md

-# HOW TO CONFIG IT
+# push to talk on k8s

 ## installation
 ### install CRD